 1 Switch to one or two multi-purpose products and stop buying tens of single-use ones.
 For example, a simple vinegar spray that you can make at home will replace surface cleaners for the bathroom and kitchen, floor cleaners and glass cleaners.
 I currently buy my white wine vinegar from Sainsbury’s or Aldi in a glass bottle.
 Simply pour it into a big glass jar and add citrus peel, I prefer oranges.
 Leave it to sit for a few weeks and then transfer to an old spray bottle, dilute about 50:50 with water and there you have it: your own vinegar cleaning spray.

 2 When you need a bit more power to your elbow, bicarbonate of soda makes a great scourer.
 I buy mine plastic free in bulk from Plastic Free Pantry.
 You can also buy it in cardboard boxes from Wilkinson’s (not food grade) or in big sacks online and in some Asian supermarkets.
-If you’re handy with a drill or you know someone who is, they could drill some holes in a jam jar lid to make a shaker for you.
+It took me about two minutes to make my own shaker by carefully putting some holes in a jam jar lid with a small nail and a hammer.

 4 Refills.
 There are quite a few eco-friendly cleaning companies now and most of them offer some kind of refill service.
 It’s worth checking out what you have in your area or how the online companies work.
 At the moment, we buy Ecover washing up liquid and refill the bottle at the shop.
 However, I’m a little bit concerned about their ethics now they’ve been bought out by a larger company.
 If my liquid soap proves to be okay for dishwashing, I’ll stop buying washing up liquid altogether.